backwardmachine/Rituum/README.md

 <script src="rtm.js"></script>
 ```

 You need a HTML containing element for each sequence.
-Make an element `<div id="container"></div>` and the rituum will nest inside of it.
+Make an element `<div id="container"></div>` and the rituum will nest nicely inside of it.
 ```js
 var rituum = new neodna__Rituum();
 rituum.init();